Openmesh-Network/openmesh-collectors/CONTRIBUTING.md

 Both HTTP and Websockets are required.

 Additionally, in `config.ini`, you'll want to set `num_replications` to be equal to the number of brokers you have running.
-Most likely, in a local development environment, you'll only be running 1.
-If `num_replications` is greater than the number of brokers, an error will be thrown as the program will be unable to create the necessary Kafka topics.
+By default, this is set to 3, which will work with the 3-broker setup in the `docker-compose.yml` file.
+If you're using a custom configuration with less brokers, make sure to set this value to be, at maximum, the number of brokers you have running.

 Symbols take the form of `<base>.<quote>`, e.g. `BTC.USD`, `ETH.USD`, `BTC.EUR` for spots, and `<base>.<quote>-PERP` for perpetual futures, e.g. `BTC.USDT-PERP`.
 L3 Atom supports every symbol listed on the given exchanges.

-The entry point for running the application is `runner.py`, which can be used in of the following ways:
+The entry point for running the application is `runner.py`, which can be used in one of the following ways:

 ```bash
 python3 runner.py connector --source <exchange> --symbol <symbol>